Connect Using MySQL Protocol

-Cloud Provider | Region | Compatible MySQL Protocol Version |
+| Cloud Provider | Region | Compatible MySQL Protocol Version |

-Alibaba Cloud | Singapore | MySQL5.x and MySQL8.x |
+| Alibaba Cloud | Singapore | MySQL5.x and MySQL8.x |

-Shanghai | MySQL5.x and MySQL8.x | |
+| Shanghai | MySQL5.x and MySQL8.x | |

-Tencent Cloud | Shanghai | MySQL8.x |
+| Tencent Cloud | Shanghai | MySQL8.x |

-Beijing | MySQL8.x | |
+| Beijing | MySQL8.x | |

-Guangzhou | MySQL8.x | |
+| Guangzhou | MySQL8.x | |

-Amazon | Beijing | MySQL8.x |
+| Amazon | Beijing | MySQL8.x |

-Singapore | MySQL8.x |
+| Singapore | MySQL8.x |

 Lakehouse supports the MySQL client-server communication protocol, so you can use MySQL drivers to connect to Lakehouse.
 However, Lakehouse does not implement MySQL syntax and data types.
-When connecting to Lakehouse via a MySQL client, the SQL statements executed should use Lakehouse syntax, not MySQL syntax.
-For example, the mysqldump
+When connecting to Lakehouse via a MySQL client, SQL statements should use Lakehouse syntax, not MySQL syntax.
+For example, the mysqldump command is not available in Lakehouse.

-To accommodate some BI reports, Lakehouse has implemented some commonly used MySQL functions, such as str_to_date
+To accommodate some BI reports, Lakehouse has implemented some commonly used MySQL functions, such as str_to_date and date_format.

-Port: 3306 Optional
+Port: 3306 (optional)

 Usage Scenarios